VeronicaLaven/custom_music_player/README.md

 * A top file menu with Exit to exit the app
 * A Quit Button on the interface to stop the player

 Note: Current changes being done are only to aesthetics of the GUI, as the media player functionality is already in place.
-Only certain aspects of the GUI are currently undergoing changes, such as the background, colors, images.
+Changes currently being done are to: layout, alignment, background, colors, and images.

 Here's a screenshot of the current GUI: A work in progress.